kelley-sharp/minesweeper/README.md

 ## About

 On my first Windows computer in the 90's, Minesweeper was the most difficult of the Entertainment Pack games for me to play.
 That's why I wanted to build it programmatically from scratch.
-I still loose Minesweeper most of the time, but the real win is the satisfaction of knowing how it works.
+I still loose most of the time, but the real win is the satisfaction of knowing how it works.

-In order to view the site and play the game go [here](http://kelley-sharp-minesweeper.s3-website-us-east-1.amazonaws.com/).
+To view the site and play the game go [here](http://kelley-sharp-minesweeper.s3-website-us-east-1.amazonaws.com/).

+# Highlights & Challenges

+### Highlight

+Styling a modern spin on the classic look was incredibly satisfying!
+Using CSS Grid made creating the game board much easier than using the old style with floats or even just Flexbox.

+### Challenge

+When the player's selected cell does not have a bomb, how does the game search just the neighboring cells and decide which ones to reveal?
+This involved writing an algorithm that would traverse and reveal neighboring cells whose hidden values are either null or a number.
+I used a stack data structure to look at the cells and a depth-first search to traverse their neighbors.

 ## How to run this app locally